aurora-is-near/doc.aurora.dev/docs/onboard/integration-example.md

 ```

-If we re-open the Web3Modal now, we will see AuroraPass wallet there:
+If we re-open the Web3Modal now, we will see the AuroraPass wallet there:

 ![wc_ap_visible](/img/wc_ap_visible.png)